Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 • Buckwheat hulls create air channels between individual shells, maintaining a cool core continuously

-• Kapok's hollow fibers are approximately 80% air, dissipating heat continuously
+• Kapok's hollow fibers are approximately 80% air, allowing heat to dissipate continuously

 • Shredded fills (latex or natural fibers) allow airflow between pieces that solid foam blocks